isi-nlp/rtg/README.md

   + Experiments and reproducibility are main focus.
 To control an experiment you edit an YAML file that is inside the experiment directory.
   + Where ever possible, prefer [convention-over-configuation](https://www.wikiwand.com/en/Convention_over_configuration).
 Have a look at this experiment directory for the [examples/transformer.test.yml](examples/transformer.test.yml);

+### Quick Start

+Use this Google Colab Notebook for learning *how to train your NMT model with RTG*: https://colab.research.google.com/drive/198KbkUcCGXJXnWiM7IyEiO1Mq2hdVq8T?usp=sharing

 ### Setup
 Add the root of this repo to `PYTHONPATH` or install it via `pip --editable`